stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 kubectl describe pod -l app=resource-demo | grep -A3 Limits -B2
 ```

+!!! info
     Key points about resources:

     - CPU requests are specified in "millicores" (m).
 100m = 0.1 CPU core
     - Memory requests are specified in bytes, or with suffixes like Mi (mebibyte) or Gi (gibibytes)
     - Resource requests are used for scheduling decisions
     - Resource limits are enforced by the container runtime

 ### Task 2: Creating a Sample Application for Autoscaling